geerlingguy/ansible-role-solr/README.md

 ## Requirements

 Java must be available on the server.
 You can easily install Java using the `geerlingguy.java` role.
+Make sure the Java version installed meets the minimum requirements of Solr (e.g. Java 8 for Solr 6+).

-This role is currently tested and working with Solr 3.x and 4.x; 5.x is not yet fully tested.
+This role is currently tested and working with Solr 3.x, 4.x, 5.x and 6.x.

 ## Role Variables